Buffalo Bulls men's basketball

 The Buffalo Bulls men's basketball team represents the University at Buffalo in Buffalo, New York, United States.
 The team currently competes in the National Collegiate Athletic Association (NCAA) at the Division I level as a member of the Mid-American Conference (MAC) East Division.
 Buffalo began play in 1915 and joined the MAC in 1998.
 They won their first MAC East Division title in 2009, and won a third MAC East Division title in 2015 along with their first outright MAC Regular-Season championship and first MAC Tournament title to earn the program's first bid to the NCAA Division I men's basketball tournament.
-The Bulls also have six appearances in the NCAA Men's Division II Basketball Championship between 1957 and 1965 and two appearances in the National Invitation Tournament (NIT).
-Their Head Coach position is currently vacant following Jim Whitesell’s departure in March 2023.
-Coach Whitesell was hired in April of 2019 to replace Nate Oats.
-Home games are played at the 6,783-seat Alumni Arena, which opened in 1982.
+The Bulls also have six appearances in the NCAA College Division Basketball Championship between 1957 and 1965 and two appearances in the National Invitation Tournament (NIT).
+Their head coach position was filled on March 30, 2023 when Buffalo hired Villanova associate head coach George Halcovage.

-Recently, the Bulls have had a significant presence in The Basketball Tournament (TBT), a summer event with a $1 million winner-take-all purse.
-Blue Collar U, a team consisting mainly of UB alumni, first entered TBT in 2021, reaching the semifinals.
-The next year, Blue Collar U returned and won the tournament, with C. J. Massinburg being named tournament MVP.